Konrad1991/ETR/README.md

 ### Assign to a subset

 Currently you have to use the function **subassign** to extract only certain elements and assign new values to them (later usage of **&()** will be possible).
 The **subassign** function returns a reference to the input object.
-Indices starts countingfrom 1 (as usual in R).
+Indices starts counting from 1 (as usual in R).
 To subset a vector use one parameter either of type scalar, bool, nothing (use **nullptr**) or another sexp object.
 In case you want to subset a matrix you can use either one or two arguments which are from the types scalar, bool, nothing (use **nullptr**) or another sexp objects.

 ```Cpp
 #include "etr.hpp"